argonaut-io/argonaut/README.md

 ### What is Argonaut?

 Argonaut is a JSON library built using Scala.
 It provides functionality to specify how to convert to and from JSON for an arbitrary Scala object.
-Argonaut is licenced under BSD3 (see `etc/LICENCE`).
+Argonaut is licenced under BSD3 (see `LICENCE`).

 ### Features